kstep/graphicsmagick/www/FAQ.rst

 GraphicsMagick is much smaller than ImageMagick and has dramatically fewer dependencies on external libraries.
 For example, on the FreeBSD operating system, a fully-featured install of GraphicsMagick depends on 36 libraries whereas ImageMagick requires 64.
+GraphicsMagick's installation footprint is 3-5X smaller than ImageMagick.

 GraphicsMagick is usually faster than ImageMagick.
 The baseline execution overhead for simple commands is much lower, and GraphicsMagick is also